Press "Enter" to skip to content

 BUGLES:

 The sounding of Taps on a field trumpet or bugle rather than a valved trumpet or cornet has a long and proud tradition.
 With the number of U.S. veteran funerals rising and a need for live buglers increasing, many trumpet players have been searching for an adequate instrument on which to sound Taps.
-The style of bugles (outside of the drum and bugle corps movement, which added valves to their instruments) has changed little since the introduction of the M1892 Field Trumpet by the US Army.
-The M1892 Field Trumpet (also called a bugle) was the main signal instrument for the U.S. military and was adopted by various organizations such as the American Legion, V.F.W. and Boy Scouts.
-These field trumpets are in the key of G and many are made of poor quality.
+The style of bugles (outside of the drum and bugle corps movement, which added valves to their instruments) has changed little since the introduction of the M1892 Field Trumpet by the US Army. et by the U.S. Army.
+The M1892 Field Trumpet (also called a bugle) was the primary signal instrument for the U.S. military and was adopted by organizations such as the American Legion, V.F.W., and Boy Scouts.
+These field trumpets are in the key of G, and many are made of poor quality.
+You can find used bugles online on websites.
+Bugles made by Conn are pretty good.

-The US Army Band (“Pershing’s Own”) has, for over fifty years, used a B flat bugle (signal trumpet) Bach Stradivarius model made by the Vincent Bach and later Selmer Corporation.
-These bugles are based on the M1892 model but pitched in the key of B flat and made to higher specifications than commercially available bugles.
-The original Bach bugles were gold plated and the second batch manufactured were lacquered.
-Two original ones are on display; one at the Army Band Building at Fort Myer, the second in the Visitor Center at Arlington National Cemetery.
-The latter is, of course, the famous “Kennedy Bugle.” All the bugles have been used to sound Taps at the Tomb of the Unknowns at Arlington as well as the many simple honor funerals at the cemetery.
-For years Selmer had refused many official and private requests to manufacture any additional bugles past the original twenty or so they made for the band in the 1960s.
-In 2007, Bach produced about two dozen gold plated bugles to update the US Army Band’s inventory.
+The US Army Band (“Pershing’s Own”) has, for over fifty years, used a B-flat bugle (signal trumpet), a Bach Stradivarius model made by the Vincent Bach and later the Selmer Corporation.
+These bugles are based on the M1892 model but pitched in the key of B-flat and built to higher specifications than commercially available bugles.
+The original Bach bugles were gold-plated, and the second batch was lacquered.
+Two original ones are on display; one at the Army Band Building at Fort Myer and the second in the Visitor Center at Arlington National Cemetery.
+The latter is, of course, the famous “Kennedy Bugle.”
+All the bugles have been used to sound Taps at the Tomb of the Unknowns at Arlington, as well as at the many simple honor funerals at the cemetery.
+For years, Selmer had refused many official and private requests to manufacture any additional bugles beyond the original twenty or so they made for the band in the 1960s.
+In 2007, Bach produced about two dozen gold-plated bugles to update the US Army Band’s inventory.
 A few of them made their way into private hands.

 I recommend the Carol Bugle.
 A great bugle